snowplow/snowbridge/docs/new_docs/reference/transformations.md

 }
 ```

-2. `spEnrichedSetPk`: Sets the message partition key to an atomic field from a Snowplow Enriched tsv string.
+2. `spEnrichedSetPk`: Sets the message's destination partition key to an atomic field from a Snowplow Enriched tsv string.

 Example: